keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ```

 ### Primary Buttons
-Use the code below for primary buttons; secondary buttons can be simple `st.buttons`.
+Use the following code for primary buttons; secondary buttons can be simple `st.buttons`.

 {: .image-popup}
 ![Screenshot - Save Data](/components/data-apps/general-design-guide/pic3.png)